 Mr. Ross has served as a Director since July 23, 2012, and has over 30 years of senior management experience, ranging from high growth private companies to multi-billion dollar divisions of public enterprises.
-He joined Ecolane as Worldwide CEO in August 2013, following a consulting engagement as Interim CEO.
-Ecolane is a private Helsinki, Finland-based software company providing disruptive, specialized software and support services for transportation scheduling, dispatching and tracking.
-United States operations are headquartered in King of Prussia, Pennsylvania, where the company supports statewide contracts in Pennsylvania, Nebraska, Florida and numerous state and local transportation agencies throughout the United States.
-In June 2016, Ecolane was acquired by National Express PLC, a British publicly-traded leading international transportation company, generating greater than 500% returns for Ecolane's investors.
+His experience also includes service on numerous public and private Boards.
+He is known as a problem solver who has demonstrated leadership and consistent results in challenging business situations across multiple industries.
+Mr. Ross has been CEO of Ecolane since June, 2013.
+Ecolane is a Helsinki, Finland-based software company providing disruptive, specialized software and support services for transportation scheduling, dispatching and tracking.
+US operations are headquartered in Wayne, PA, where the company supports statewide contracts in PA, NE, NC and OH and numerous state and local transportation agencies throughout the country.
+Ecolane was acquired by National Express PLC, a British publicly-traded leading international transportation company, in June, 2016, generating greater than 500% returns for Ecolane's investors.

-Mr. Ross is also a Senior Advisor to MTN Capital Partners, a New York-based Private Equity firm focused on lower middle market transactions.
-Mr. Ross joined MTN in 2011 as a Managing Director after completing the sale of his previous business.
-Mr. Ross is also the Lead Director for the Longhai Steel Company, a major steel wire producer based in Xingtai, China.
-Previously, Mr. Ross was CEO of National Investment Managers from 2006 until its sale to a Private Equity firm in 2011.
-Under Mr. Ross' leadership, the company became the largest independent retirement services company in the country with over \$11 billion in assets under administration and operations in 17 cities in the United States.
+Prior to leading Ecolane, Mr. Ross was a Managing Director at MTN Capital Partners, a New York-based Private Equity firm, and Managing Partner of Belcourt Associates.
+Previously, Mr. Ross was CEO of National Investment Managers from 2006 until its sale to a private equity firm in 2011.
+Under Mr. Ross 'leadership, the company became the largest independent retirement services company in the country with over \$11 billion in assets under administration and operations in 17 cities in the United States.
 Between 2001 and 2006, Mr. Ross served as Chairman and CEO of DynTek.
-During his tenure he successfully transitioned the company from a \$5 million software development company to a leading provider of information technology services with annual revenues of over \$100 million.
-From 1998 to 2001, Mr. Ross was Vice President and General Manager of the Computer Systems Division of Toshiba America with overall responsibility for Toshiba's \$3 billion computer business in the U.S. and South America.
+During his tenure, he successfully transitioned the company from a \$5 million software development company to a leading provider of information technology services with annual revenues of over \$100 million.
+From 1998 to 2001, Mr. Ross was Vice President and General Manager of the Computer Systems Division of Toshiba America with overall responsibility for Toshiba 's \$3 billion computer business in the US and South America.
 Prior to joining Toshiba, from 1996 to 1998, Mr. Ross served as President & General Manager - Computer Reseller Division and President of Corporate Marketing at Inacom, a \$7 billion Fortune 500 provider of computer products and services.
-He directed Inacom's largest operating division, at \$2.5 billion, as well as overall corporate and strategic marketing.
-Prior to his employment at Inacom, Mr. Ross served as Senior Vice President, Sales & Business Development, for Intelligent Electronics, a \$3.5 billion Fortune 500 computer reseller, at the time the largest independent supplier of information technology in the United States.
-Mr. Ross has also held senior management positions the US Internet Industry Association (USIIA).
-Mr. Ross is an alumnus of Harvard University and a graduate of the Advanced Management Program at Harvard Business School.
-Mr. Ross' business experience led to our conclusion that he should serve as Lead Director and Chairman of the Audit Committee in light of our business and structure.
+Prior to his employment at Inacom, Mr. Ross served as Senior Vice President, Sales & Business Development, for Intelligent Electronics.
+Mr. Ross has also held senior management positions at Dell Computer Corporation and PTXI/Bull HN Information Systems.
+Mr. Ross has served as Vice-Chairman of the Board of the Computing Technology Industry Association (COMPTIA) and on the board member of the US Internet Industry Association (USIIA).
+He also served on the Board of the National Cristina Foundation, and as a member of the Harvard Club or Orange County and the Harvard Business School Association of Orange County.

+He is an active alumnus of Harvard University and a graduate of the Advanced Management Program at Harvard Business School.
+Steve has appeared as an industry and corporate spokesperson in numerous business and trade publications and events and was named #14 in Smart Reseller's annual listing of top 50 computer industry executives.
+Mr. Ross' business experience led to our conclusion that he should serve as lead Director and Chairman of the Audit Committee in light of our business and structure.